-The submission status shows 'Draft uploaded' but it is 'not submitted for marking' as yet.
+The submission status shows 'Draft uploaded' but it is 'not submitted for marking' yet.

-If your file is a text-based document and under 40mb, it will go through to Turnitin automatically under 'draft' status.
-You will see a Turnitin icon saying 'Turnitin status: Pending'.
-This means that your assignment is being processed.
-If successful, you will see a Turnitin ID (if you receive an error, see the chapter on Troubleshooting).
-A percentage icon for your originality report will appear underneath in due course, which you can click on to check your work.
+If your file is a text-based document and under 40MB, it will go through to Turnitin automatically with a 'draft' status.
+You will see a Turnitin icon saying 'Turnitin status: Queued' which means your assignment is being processed with Turnitin.
+If successful, this will later change to a Turnitin ID (if you receive an error, see the chapter on Troubleshooting) and percentage icon for your originality report will appear underneath, which you can click on to check your work.

 Whilst your assignment is in 'draft', it is possible to delete and add as many drafts as you like up until the due date, to check your originality report.
-However, the report will always take a minimum of 24 hours to be returned for each subsequent upload.
+The report can take anywhere between 5 mins and 24 hours to be returned however, after three attempts this report will always take a minimum of 24 hours to be returned.
 To delete your assignment, you must have your next version ready to upload in its place.
 Go back to Edit draft and click on your uploaded file.
-In the pop-up window, click Delete.
-Add your new version and click Save.
+In the pop-up window, click Delete, add your new version and click Save.

-If your file is a non-text-based document (e.g. an image, image-based PDF or PPT, etc.) and Turnitin has been switched off, then you will not receive a paper ID or an originality report.
+If your file is a non-text-based document (e.g. an image, image-based PDF or PPT, etc.) and Turnitin has been switched off by you tutor, then you will not receive a paper ID or an originality report.

-You must confirm that this is your own work and you are prompted again to be sure that a final submission should be made.
-No more changes can be made once the assignment is submitted for grading.
-Click on the Continue button or 'Cancel' if you want to make more changes.
+You must tick the box to confirm that this is your own work and you are asked again if you are happy to made a final submission as no more changes can be made once the assignment is submitted for grading.

 This shows the final screen that you will see once the process is complete.
 The submission status clearly states 'Submitted for grading'.